pypa/cibuildwheel/docs/faq.md

 To create a package that builds ABI3 wheels, you'll need to configure your build backend to compile libraries correctly create wheels with the right tags.
 [Check this repo](https://github.com/joerick/python-abi3-package-sample) for an example of how to do this with setuptools.

 You could also consider running [abi3audit](https://github.com/trailofbits/abi3audit) against the produced wheels in order to check for abi3 violations or inconsistencies.
+You can run it alongside the default in your [CIBW_REPAIR_WHEEL_COMMAND](options.md#repair-wheel-command).

 ### Packages with optional C extensions {: #optional-extensions}